XBFTW/D.JS12BOT/README.md

 ```

 ### Work
 This bot is for the [XBFTW SERVER](https://discord.gg/2kn45fF6VK), but it is open to use if you contact XBFTW.
+You can also find find my socials by clicking [This](https://xbftw.com)